28 Apr How To Behave When You Lose Your Cool

 3. Find that part of your brain that’s “adult” and speak only from there.

 4. And if that’s not possible, take time out.

 My ranting at the customer service representative was regrettable.
 I could have shared an interaction with another human being that left us both better off, not worse.
-Sure, we are unlikely to ever cross paths again, so the consequences of my decision that day for each of us are minimal – but if I gave myself permission to behave like this with someone I love?
+Sure, we are unlikely to ever cross paths again, so the consequences of my decision that day for each of us are minimal – but what if I gave myself permission to behave like this with someone I love?